dsnair/GCP/speech/README.md

 $ sudo pip install --upgrade pip
 ```

-Again, files stored and packages installed on the **HOME** directory on your VM instance will persist.
+Again, files stored and packages installed in the **HOME** directory on your VM instance will persist.

 Don't forget to [delete your VM instance](https://cloud.google.com/compute/docs/quickstart-linux#clean-up) after you're done to avoid incurring charges to your GCP account.